getredash/contrib-helm-chart/CONTRIBUTING.md

 pre-commit install-hooks
 ```

-Future changes to your charts requirements.yaml, values.yaml, or Chart.yaml files will cause an update to documentation when you commit.
+- Future changes to your charts requirements.yaml, values.yaml, or Chart.yaml files will cause an update to documentation when you commit.
+- Prettier will also format Markdown files using the default configuration.

 ### Merge Approval and Release Process